GSTT-CSC/gstt-csc.github.io/_pages/fellowship_publications.md

 ---

 Fellows have opportunities to publish academically during NHS Fellowship in Clinical AI, particularly relating to their AI project.
-Explore the publications of our fellows below.
+Explore the fellowship-related publications of our fellows below.

 <!-- Fellows' Publications -->